tingweiDong/STAT394-Group9/Data/Readme.txt

 There are two datasets, "student-mat.csv" is the data we analysed.

-R file is provided to read dataset in R, since the original spreadsheet is not so clear.
+R file is provided to read dataset in R in the ./Code/R/ folder, since the original spreadsheet is not so clear.